 You can remove any file extension from the list by selecting the extension to highlight it.
 Then, click Remove.

 Under More options, you can choose to search file contents for a partial word.
 From the Search type menu, select Contains text.
-To find an exact full-string match, select Matches whole word.
+To find an exact full-word match, select Matches whole word.

 Searching within large files can be time consuming.
 To speed up your search, specify a file size in the Skip files over field.
 The Find Files tool ignores files larger than the size you specify.